Updated 12 June 2019.

 The average bounce rate for my posts and pages is about 79%, which is high, meaning people aren’t going to look at other pages on my website.
 The posts which did better than this were the two on WordCamp Birmingham and the one on stock photos.

 The high bounce rate could be because either my content is boring (I hope not!) or because visitors have found what they are looking for and don’t feel the need to visit any other pages.
 Or else my calls to action aren’t strong enough.
-Sarah Arrow suggests tweaking the CTA in this post on blog post conversion.
+Here are some tips on improving calls to action.

 This post from Kiss Metrics gives more information on improving bounce rate.